shah0006/dropbox-empty-folder-cleaner/README.md

 ---

-**⚠️ Always review the empty folder list before deleting!
-When in doubt, export to JSON/CSV first.**
+**⚠️ IMPORTANT: Always review the empty folder list before deleting!
+Export to JSON/CSV first.
+Use at your own risk.**